moserzoe/UThPb-ZirChron/README.md

 ### Iolite Data Reduction

-1. Copy the desired `.py` and `.pyc` files from the `iolite DRS/` folder to your iolite directory: `iolite/Plugins/Data reduction schemes/`
+1. Copy the desired `.py` and `.pyc` files from the `iolite DRS/` folder to your iolite directory: `iolite/Plugins/Data reduction schemes/`.
-2. Open iolite, data reduction schemes should appear in the DRS list
+2. Open iolite, data reduction schemes should appear in the DRS list.
-3. Process your LA-ICP-MS data according to the scheme parameters (additional information can be found in the supplementary file)
+3. Process your LA-ICP-MS data according to the scheme parameters (additional information can be found in the supplementary file).

 The 'U-Th reduction' data reduction scheme can not only be used for zircon, but also for groundmass glass, ilmenite, garnet, and other mineral phases.